-Did you already break a New Year’s resolution?
-Regardless, reward yourself for taking time out of the busy holiday season for some self-awareness, reflection and evaluation.
+What will your 2021 New Year’s resolution look like?
+If you have one in mind, reward yourself for taking time out of the busy holiday season for some self-awareness, reflection and evaluation.

-Now that we have turned the calendar to start a new year, we can use this spirit of discovery and awareness to evaluate your marketing plan against the 2020 budget.
+We’re almost ready to start a new year, so we can use this spirit of discovery and awareness to evaluate your marketing plan against the 2021 budget.
 To do this, we need to examine where you are on your growth and awareness journeys to help determine the alignment between your plan, your budget and your goals.

 It does not matter if your plan is signed, sealed and delivered or a blank screen with a blinking cursor.
 This exercise can be used to create the plan or test the current plan.